sergio11/eclipserecon/README.md

-# EclipseRecon: 🌑 Unveiling the Shadows of the Web 🌐
+#  EclipseRecon 🌑 — A Personal Tool for Learning Web Reconnaissance

 EclipseRecon is an educational web reconnaissance tool developed as a practical exercise during a cybersecurity training course. 🧠🕵️‍♂️ Its main objective is to help learners understand how information gathering works in the context of ethical hacking and web application security.
 Through this project, key concepts such as subdomain enumeration, vulnerability discovery, and structural mapping of websites were explored in a hands-on manner. 💻🔍